Skip to content

 • D: Deleted Source Model Objects

-• The A - Added Source Model Objects will not be created - Please Create Source Objects from a Discovery to add them
+• The A - Added Source Model Objects you selected in step 3 will be created

 • The M - Modified Source Model Objects will be updated